nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📄 Docs | 2025-05-06 | Update README.md

+    - Updated README.md with latest project information
+    - To provide up-to-date details about the project for new contributors and users
+    - Markdown language was used for documentation

+    This update ensures that the project documentation remains current and comprehensive, aiding in project understanding and onboarding.

 ## 🛠️ Setup | 2025-05-06 | Update .gitignore, Makefile, and READMEs; Add LICENSE and .env files

     - Updated .gitignore and Makefile for better build management